top of page

 ...once I applied the final coat of paint to this Beauty, I fell in love with her as did the people I showed her to.
 While this one felt like my one ugly duckling throughout the process, she grew into a beautiful swan that I thought, when all's said and done, showed a lot more character than the original digital art.
 Her beauty was hard won and hidden until the very end.
 Beauty will out.

-When I painted my first guitar, Release the Kraken, for Operation Art Strings, it took 2 months to complete from primer to sealing (the skate deck took one-and-a-half months).
+When I painted my first guitar, Release the Kraken, for Operation Art Strings, it took 2 months to complete from primer to sealing (the skateboard deck took one-and-a-half months).
 Beauty Will Out took 3 weeks.
 Which means this little beastie is getting more comfortable with painting by hand.
 Will I continue to paint guitars for Operation Art Strings?
 Hmmmm.
 I've donated many challenging hours to the organization, as well as my talent, and was very happy to do so.
-But my next guitar paint project is a Fender Telecaster, and a commission.
-These days, where one must take out a 2nd for a full tank of gas, I need to work on things that bring in the Benjamins.
+But I must concentrate on the commissions as well.
+You know, the things that actually keep me fed.

 Release the Kraken